RosettaCommons/documentation/development_documentation/writing-an-app.md

 After reading this guide the reader should be able to write their own Rosetta application.

 This guide is under construction.
+Clearly a "Writing a 'Writing a Rosetta Application'" page is needed.